A Commitment to Family Farms

 Food Freedom

-Every family has the God‑given right to grow, raise, and consume the food they choose without unnecessary red tape.
+Individuals should have the freedom to grow, raise, catch, and consume the food they choose without unnecessary red tape.

 Our dairy sector tells the story: in 2003, North Carolina had approximately 400 permitted dairy farms; by 2020, that number had decreased to around 138.
 I wonder how many dairy farms would remain profitable today if they were allowed to direct farm-to-consumer sales?
 NC State Extension Dairy Survey 2021

-I will stand up for small farmers and homesteaders who want to sell directly to consumers—strengthening local control and resisting overreach that pushes us away from the land.
+I will stand up for and with producers (both land and sea) who want to sell directly to consumers—strengthening local control and resisting overreach that pushes us away from the direct connection between the consumer and the producer.
 At the same time, I will fight for larger producers to have the freedom to choose diverse crops, access market data, and run their operations without bureaucratic interference.
 Whether it's a backyard coop or a thousand-acre row crop, every farmer deserves the freedom to feed North Carolina.

 History proves that when a government limits a family's ability to feed itself, it's not about safety—it's about control.
 Food freedom is people's freedom.